YOUNG: Raised in New York, but glad to have taken a new pledge of allegiances

 So the Rangers have won a single Cup in my lifetime, the Knicks have two championships (but both nearly 50 years ago), the LA Rams have just one Super Bowl triumph, and the Mets have just two in their 60-year history and none in 35 seasons.

-So while my decision to move to Boston was probably the best one I’ve ever made, the complicated decisions to glide toward the Boston teams instead of my early-childhood teams was equally satisfying, because I’ve seen 13 Boston teams win championships over that time, with perhaps a 14th on the horizon.
+So while my decision to move to Boston was probably the best one I’ve ever made, the complicated decisions to glide toward the Boston teams instead of my early-childhood teams was equally satisfying, because I’ve seen 13 Boston teams win championships over that time, with perhaps a 14th on the horizon in the coming weeks.

 So I’ve got that going for me.
 Which is nice.